Table of Contents

 An expert tip from Erik

 There’s also another alternative: bankruptcy.
 It will stop any collection actions and give you the chance to work out your finances – you may even be able to keep your car.
+Bankruptcy can also eliminate a deficiency judgment.
 Whether you keep your car or not, bankruptcy will wipe out your liability for any deficiency if the car is later repossessed and sold for less than you owe.
 Remember that bankruptcy will affect all of your finances, not just your car loan, so you’ll need to speak to an experienced bankruptcy attorney to determine whether it’s a good option for you.

 We Can Help